System: Commodore Amiga

 Graphics: Digitised Fighters, Unsteady Footing

-Visually, Dangerous Streets is ambitious if nothing else.
-Digitised sprites clearly chase the gritty realism of arcade heavyweights, giving the fighters a chunky, almost photographic look.
-Sadly, the animation undermines the effect.
-Movements snap abruptly between poses, with little weight or fluidity.
+Visually, Dangerous Streets on the Commodore Amiga is ambitious if nothing else.
+Digitised sprites clearly chase the gritty realism of arcade heavyweights.
+Sadly the animation undermines the effect.

-Characters often resemble stiff cardboard cut-outs being dragged across the screen, which makes reading attacks difficult and reacting in time even harder.
-This lack of visual clarity feeds directly into the gameplay problems, compounding every missed input and mistimed move.
+Movements snap abruptly between poses with little weight or fluidity.
+Characters often resemble stiff cardboard cut-outs being dragged across the screen.
+This lack of visual clarity feeds directly into the gameplay problems.

 Sound: Noise Without Impact

 Sound effects fare no better.
 Punches land with disappointing thuds, kicks lack crunch, and vocal grunts sound half-hearted.
 Audio feedback sometimes lags behind the on-screen action, further disconnecting what you hear from what you see.
-For a fighting game, that lack of impact is particularly damaging.

 Replayability: More Sandwich Filler Than Main Event

 That said, Dangerous Streets has carved out a strange afterlife as a curiosity.
-Played with friends, it can generate laughs thanks to its awkward animations and unpredictable behaviour.
+Played with friends it can generate laughs thanks to its awkward animations and unpredictable behaviour.
 As a serious fighter it fails, but as an ironic group experience there is some entertainment to be wrung from the chaos.

 The Retro Looney Verdict